 - Medical records, including the result of any diagnostic tests ruling out other possibilities for the cause of your symptoms.

 - Testimony from your doctor stating that he believes your condition qualifies as post-concussion syndrome.

 - Testimony from your employer or other people who’ve noticed your changes in behavior, memory problems, or difficulty concentrating.

-Rechtman & Spevak is dedicated to helping Georgia residents with post-concussion syndrome from car or work accidents receive prompt and fair injury settlements.
-Call our Atlanta law office at 404-355-2688 or complete our online contact form to learn more.
+Rechtman & Spevak is dedicated to helping Georgia residents with post-concussion syndrome from car accidents receive prompt and fair personal injury settlements.
+Call 404-355-2688 or complete our online contact form to learn more.